 Now, we’ve been doing most our code in the realm of the command line.
 While this is great practice, you may find yourself doing the same repetitive actions over and over again.
 What’s more, if you’re like most computer users, you are using a graphical interface! (unless you aren’t, in which case this guide is likely some info you already know)

 Then, it may be worth checking out GitHub’s Desktop application.
-This is a graphical application that keeps the process of adding files, commiting files, pushing, and pulling within the realm of your keyboard and mouse.
+This is a graphical application that keeps the process of add

 When you change files within a repo that is visible on GitHub Desktop, you’ll see that the list of changed files automatically updates.
-This is equivalent to the output of git status.
+This is equivalent to the output of git status

-If you want to add these files to your next commit, you can check the box next to their row, which is equivalent to git add.
+If you want to add these files to your next commit, you can check the box next to their row, which is equivalent to git add

 If you want to make a commit, simply write a message in the box below your list of changed files, then press the commit button.

-To push and pull, use the sync button in the interface.
+, use the sync button in the interface.

 RVM stands for the Ruby Version Manager.
 It is a handy shell script that lets us keep multiple versions of the Ruby interpreter on our computer without breaking any existing ones!
 The only catch?
 It only works on UNIX-based operating systems.
 That means that it won’t work on Windows by default, but it will work on WSL.